Scheduled means a disabling injury, usually of the extremities (arm, leg, etc.), for

 or otherwise causes a detrimental change in the external form of the worker.

-stating the disfigurement payments are not offsettable.
+payments are not offsettable.

 Disfigurement benefits generally represent permanent partial WC and can be paid as